Introduction

 Where AI Is Used

-• Paper scan grading / AI-powered OCR (scan-credit-based) — Ezergrade uses AI-powered OCR to read handwritten student answers from scanned paper tests.
+- Paper scan grading / AI-assisted OCR (scan-credit-based) — Ezergrade uses AI-assisted OCR to read handwritten student answers from scanned paper tests.
 The extracted text is compared against the teacher's word list; uncertain handwriting is flagged for teacher review.
 Paper scan grading uses scan credits, not AI credits.
-See the Paper Scan Grading and AI-Powered OCR section below.
+See the Paper Scan Grading and AI-Assisted OCR section below.

-• Platform support / Chat with Ezer (free) — An AI-powered assistant helps teachers with platform questions and navigation.
+- Platform support / Chat with Ezer (free) — An AI assistant helps teachers with platform questions and navigation.
 Free for all users.
-Operates only on the teacher's typed questions and does not access student data.
+Operates only on the teacher's typed questions and does not access student records.
+Conversations with the assistant are stored on the teacher's account so we can provide support and improve the Service; teachers should avoid typing student names or other student details into the chat, as it is intended for platform questions rather than record-keeping.

 Where AI Is NOT Used